Shelme74/Discord-bot/README.md

 Once you have created the `auth.json` file, launch a console in the bot's directory and enter `npm install`.
 This will install the needed packages.
 Then, type `node .\app.js` on Windows or `node ./app.js` on Linux and macOS.

-*On Linux and macOS, make sure that the* `app.js` *file is marked as executable, otherwise it will not run*
+*On Linux and macOS, make sure that the* `app.js` *file is marked as executable, otherwise it may not run*

 **The program is provided "as is".
 Therefore I cannot be held responsible for any software and/or hardware malfunction, deterioration, corruption, nor any combination of all above.**